In The Archives

 In the Archives is a series of five short documentaries concerned with the power of archival materials – photographs and text – to evoke historical memory and a sense of place and time.
 (2018, 53 min.)
 Currently available to subscribers of BellMTS Television on Vibe Channel, see Favorites.

 Before Brandon: The Grand Rapids of the Assiniboine is a feature documentary account of a vital geographical site in the history of the eastern prairies that has been lost to contemporary historical memory.
 (2017, 40 min.)
+(To view follow link above, password rapids.)

 This feature documentary portrays the impact on Brandon of Edwardian era economic expansion triggered by renewed western settlement, technological innovation in communication and transportation, and what historians have termed the second industrial revolution.
 In the years 1900-1913 theses forces transformed Brandon ushering in a modern city with a complex social structure replete with the tensions of gender, class, and ethnic division.
 (2015, 68 min.)